ddesch/SP-REST-JSON/README.md

 * /_api/web/
 * /_api/site/
 * /_api/sp.
+* /_api/search
+* /_vti_bin/ListData.svc

-At a match the accept property in the request header is changed to 'application/json;odata=verbose'.
+At a match the accept property in the request header is changed to 'application/json;odata=verbose' per default.

+**New since version 1.1.0: Global Options**
+* Add or change SharePoint URL filters
+* Set the accept header per URL filter

 In the menu the following options can be chosen:
 * application/json;odata=verbose